kassandraoftroy/stealth-gas-cli/README.md

 # stealth-gas-cli

-a command line tool for client side cryptographic operations for a Stealth Gas Station service that wraps the [eth-stealth-gas-tickets](https://github.com/kassandraoftroy/eth-stealth-gas-tickets) rust library.
+a command line tool for client side operations with a Stealth Gas Station service.
+It wraps the [eth-stealth-gas-tickets](https://github.com/kassandraoftroy/eth-stealth-gas-tickets) rust library for cryptographic operations.

 ## Installation